heeseorain/mini_module_abm/exercise1-2.md

    ![](statics/newforest8.png)

 13. Let's check on the Google Maps [New Forest District](https://www.google.com/maps/place/New+Forest+District/){:target="_blank"}.
-- Zoom into our case area and right-click > `Measure distance`.
+- Zoom into our case area and right-click > `Measure distance` to roughly check whether our raster map makes sense.
-- You can see that our raser map is accurate.
 Sense-cheking like this is very useful and important.
 - So then, what is the number of grid cells that we're dealing with as a simple XY measurement?
 - 232 * 220 = 51,040 of 40*40m grid cells.